 My sister recently sent me the cutest photo of my little niece.
-She is four years old and has the cutest dimples.
-She has an impish grin as well on the majority of her photographs.
+She is four years old and has the delicious dimples.
+She has an impish grin as well in the majority of her photographs.
 In that cute photo, I also noticed that my little had the pose.

 Here’s the thing my sister loves posing for photos.
 She does the hand on hip pose that almost every woman in my family does when facing a camera.
 I say almost all family women, except for me.
 Ever since I was a young girl I’ve hated that pose and rebelled against it.
 I firmly believed one shouldn’t pose for photos unless you were being paid to do so.
 I believed in being authentic and free.
 Of course, all photos are essentially posed.
 I was just being a silly rebel back then.
 We all try to rebel against something when we are young.